TomONeill/tmx-merge/README.md

-# TMX tileset merger
+# TMX tileset deduplicator

-Using Tiled and want to merge tilesets?
+Using Tiled and have duplicate tilesets you want to consolidate back into one?
 This is the application for you.

 > Usage notes: it is NOT possible at this moment in time to integrate this executable as a command in Tiled itself.
 > This is a standalone executable that should be used separately from Tiled.